pytomtoto/docs/content/rancher/v2.x/en/installation/load-balancing-config/config-nginx/_index.md

 ---
 # Configure Nginx

 Nginx is a popular application platform that can be used as a load balancer.
-Rancher supports use of Nginx with ngx_http_v2_module enabled, which isn't enabled by default.
+Rancher 支持s use of Nginx with ngx_http_v2_module enabled, which isn't enabled by default.
 Use the following parameter when setting up Nginx to enable the module: `--with-http_v2_module`.

 >**Note:**
 >- Nginx is not supported if you are using SSL passthrough.